marklogic/marklogic-kubernetes/README.md

 ## Installing the Chart

-Use this command to install marklogic chart to current namespace with default settings:
+Use this command to install MarkLogic Chart to the current namespace with default settings:

 ```
 helm install my-release marklogic/marklogic --version=1.0.0-ea1
 ```

-After you install, the output would look like this:
+After you install MarkLogic Chart, the output will look like this:

 ```
 NAME: my-release
 LAST DEPLOYED: